arkq/bluez-alsa/doc/bluealsa-plugins.7.rst

     The device Bluetooth address in the form XX:XX:XX:XX:XX:XX.
 Device names or aliases are not valid here.
 The default value is **FF:FF:FF:FF:FF:FF** which selects controls from all connected devices (see `Default Mode` above).
 Also accepts the special address **00:00:00:00:00:00** which selects the most recently connected device.

   BAT
     Causes the plugin to include a (read-only) battery level indicator, provided the device supports this.
 If the value is **yes** then the battery indicator is enabled, any other value disables it.
-The default is **yes**
+The default is **yes**.

+  DYN
+    Enables "dynamic" operation.
+The plugin will add and remove controls as profiles are connected or disconnected.
+This is the normal behaviour, so the default value is "**yes**".
+This argument is ignored in default mode; in that mode operation is always dynamic.
+There are some applications that are not programmed to handle dynamic addition or removal of controls, and can fail when such events occur.
+Setting this argument to "no" in single device mode with such applications can protect them from such failures.
+When dynamic operation is disabled, the plugin never adds or removes any controls.
+If a single profile is disconnected, then its associated volume control is put into an inactive state, i.e.: read-only with its value and playback/capture switch set to 0.

   SRV
     The D-Bus service name of the BlueALSA daemon.
 Defaults to **org.bluealsa**.
 See ``bluealsa(8)`` for more information.